Interlisp/Interlisp.github.io/content/en/_index.md

 ## What is Medley Interlisp?

-Interlisp was a software development environment developed at Xerox PARC in the 1970s and 1980s to support research in Artificial Intelligence, computational linguistics, graphical user interfaces, hypertext, and other research areas.
-At the time, software was developed in Fortran, Cobol, Algol, and interactivity with software development was uncommon and slow.
-Interlisp created a number of unique breakthroughs and features which are commonly used in programming today.
+Interlisp is a software development environment, originating from Xerox PARC in the 1970s and 1980s. supporting software research in AI, computational linguistics, graphical user interfaces, hypertext, and other research areas.
+Software development in Interlisp-D is a different experience than is common, even today.
+The features of structure editing, source code management, code analysis and cross-referencing combined to support rapid incremental development.
 The 1992 ACM Software System Award was awarded to the Interlisp system for pioneering work in programming environments.

-Interlisp as a system evolved from an interactive terminal style programming tool to Interlisp-D as the GUI and entire operating system for the Xerox Lisp machines (called D-machines, named Dorado, Dolphin, Dandelion, Daybreak) with a common byte-coded virtual machine.
+Interlisp evolved from an interactive terminal style programming tool to Interlisp-D -- GUI and ethe entire operating system for the Xerox Lisp machines (called D-machines, named Dorado, Dolphin, Dandelion, Daybreak) with a common byte-code virtual machine.
 The virtual machine was then ported to C for Sun Unix and many other Unix systems, and the system was extended to support the Common Lisp standard as well.

-Development of the system moved from Xerox PARC, to a Xerox AI Systems division, to a spin-out company called Envos, to a smaller company called Venue.
+Development of the system moved from Xerox PARC to a Xerox AI Systems division, to a spin-out company called Envos, to a smaller company called Venue.
 The system was called Interlisp, Interlisp-D, and various named releases (Koto, Lyric, Medley) until the name "Medley" was used for the whole thing.
 [More background](about).

 ## What are we trying to accomplish?

-Software development in Interlisp-D was a different experience than is common.
-We aim to not just demonstrate how it worked, but to revive the experimental development tools to support not just a demo or test drive, but actual use as a development and learning tool.
+We aim to revive Medley Interlisp to support not just a demo or test drive but actual use as a development and learning tool.
 To make the software usable, we need to overcome a number of compatibility problems with current systems and interfaces.

 We also want to restore and present earlier versions of Interlisp, for the student of computer history.
 See [Interlisp and Software Preservation Network](https://www.softwarepreservationnetwork.org/Interlisp/) for more.